The $W,Z$ scale functions kit for first passage problems of spectrally negative Levy processes, and applications to the optimization of dividends

-\sec{Introduction} From our biased point of view, the $W,Z$ scale functions kit is a new set of clothes for the classic ruin/\fp theory and related fields, which was developed over the last $40$ years.
+\sec{Introduction} From our biased point of view, the $W,Z$ scale functions kit is a new set of clothes for the classic first passage theory used in risk, queueing, mathematical finance and related fields, which was developed over the last $40$ years.
+A recent explosion of new contributions to this topic, notably to processes with Parisian ruin and reflection -- see Section \ref{s:Par}, and the extension to spectrally negative \Mar processes -- see Section \ref{s:dd}, suggested the utility of offering a new review.
+We attempted to pack in our ``cookbook'' a possibly overwhelming quantity of results; the best way for the reader to get an idea of what's to be found here might be to have first a quick look at the List of notations Section \ref{s:n}.

+In this section we introduce the \CL risk \proc, we define first passage times and some main quantities of interest for the control and optimization of risk processes.